 Loans and receivables are financial assets with fixed or determinable payments that are not quoted in an active market.
+Such assets are reconised initially at fair value plus any directly attributable transaction costs.
 Subsequent to initial recognition, loans and receivables are measured at amortised cost using the effective interest method, less any impairment losses.